RomanHorshkov/DB_lmdb/docs/architecture/DYNAMIC.md

 # Dynamic Architecture: LMDB Wrapper

 This document explains typical control flows through the LMDB wrapper.
-Diagrams use PlantUML rendered by CI into SVGs (no Mermaid).
+Diagrams use PlantUML rendered locally into SVGs (no Mermaid).
 Pair this with `STATIC.md` for the structural view.

 ## Scope
 - Environment and DBI initialization, showing how `db.h` exposes `dbi` descriptors.